-Appendix J contains Deterministic Modelling for these two locations during the winter and summer.
+Appendix J contains Deterministic Modelling for two locations, Burlington Canal and Ottawa River at Lac des Deux Montagnes covering the winter and summer conditions.

 There are two potential incident scenarios which have been considered for these areas.
 The first is damage to the pipe from dredging operations within the shipping channel.
 This scenario is seen as a high potential as it has occurred before, and dredging operations are required from time to time to maintain the commercial shipping corridor.